Pre-Arrival Information

 5. Completed visa application forms (DS-160) – be sure to indicate your name as stated on your passport and your I-20/DS-2019 documents to better ensure that your name on your visa stamp will be displayed properly.

 *Canadian exception: Canadian citizens are not required to obtain a visa stamp in their passports to enter the U.S. on F-1 or J-1 visa.
-Instead they are adjudicated at the Port of Entry when they cross the border into the United States.
-If you are coming on an F-1 or J-1 visa status, you must present the immigration officer at the port of entry the following documentation:
+Instead, they are adjudicated at the Port of Entry when they cross the border into the United States.
+If you are coming on an F-1 or J-1 visa status, you must present the immigration officer at the port of entry with the following documentation:

 • I-20 (F visa) or DS-2019 (J visa)